Back to Batoche

-This annual celebration, held on the national historic site of “The Battle of Batoche,” represents a movement toward reconciliation as approximately 10,000 people, Métis and non-Métis, gather to share in the celebration of our history, culture and language.
+This annual celebration, held on the national historic site of “The Battle of Batoche,” represents a movement toward reconciliation as approximately 10,000 people, Métis and non-Métis gather, over the course of the festive, to share in the celebration of our history, culture and language.
 Back to Batoche provides the opportunity to preserve and promote Métis culture through storytelling, fiddling, jigging, square dancing, traditional food, music, Métis artists, traditional land use teachings, voyageur games, chuck wagon racing, sports, contemporary games, and indigenous language.
 It also offers a space to reconnect with friends and family and develop new meaningful relationships.

 The Sunday processional is an important tradition at Batoche, with Métis veterans leading the way to the cemetery where attendees take time to reflect on the resilience of our Métis ancestors.